The-Infamous-Aries/Allspark/README.md

 ## 👑 Admin System

 The Admin System is a comprehensive set of tools for bot administrators and owners to manage, monitor, debug, and maintain the AllSpark bot ecosystem.
-It provides real-time monitoring, activity logging, data and file management, and advanced error handling—all from within Discord.
+It provides real-time monitoring, activity logging, stress testing, and advanced data/file management tools.

 ### 🛠️ Major Features

 - **System Resource Monitor:**
   Live dashboard showing bot CPU, RAM, storage, thread/file handles, Discord server/user counts, uptime, and module status.
 Includes colored progress bars, refresh, stress test, and dismiss buttons.
 - **Bot Activity Logging:**
   Every major admin, mod, or sensitive action is logged (with username, command, and details), viewable as an embed or filtered by user.
-Logs are stored via the unified UserDataManager for reliability and performance.
+Logs are stored via the unified UserDataManager.
 - **Log Management:**
   View all recent logs, filter by user, see how many entries in total, and clear logs (with confirmation dialogs).
 Supports partial and full clears.
 - **Stress Testing:**
   Launch simulated stress tests, spawning fake users and commands to measure bot performance under load.
 Live stats and progress updates are shown.
 - **User Data File Management:**
   Admins can select and permanently delete user data files—useful for GDPR compliance or purging abandoned/test accounts.
 Multi-user selection, safety checks, and feedback included.
 - **Debug Log Control:**
   Instantly clear the `bot_debug.log` file from Discord.
 - **Slash Command Sync:**
   Force-resync all bot slash commands with Discord, with instant feedback and a list of synced commands.
 - **Uptime and Performance:**
   Check bot uptime, system RAM/CPU, and storage stats at any time.
 - **Error Handling:**
   All admin commands feature robust error handling, rate limiting, and detailed feedback.

 ## 🗂️ User Data Manager

 The User Data Manager is the core engine for persistent, high-performance, and scalable data storage in AllSpark.
-It provides a unified interface for saving, loading, updating, and migrating all user, game, and system data—handling everything from RPG characters to minigame stats, economy, logs, and beyond.
+It provides a unified interface for saving, loading, updating, and migrating all user, game, and system data.

 ### 🚀 Key Features

 - **Optimized Async I/O:**
   All read and write operations are asynchronous, non-blocking, and use file-level locks to ensure stability and performance even under heavy loads.
 - **Smart Caching & LRU Eviction:**
   Hot data is kept in memory, with configurable TTL and automatic least-recently-used (LRU) eviction to balance speed and memory efficiency.
 - **Automatic Directory & File Management:**
   Ensures all required directories and JSON files exist, handling upgrades, migrations, and new installs seamlessly.
 - **Unified User Data Schema:**
   Every user has a single data file (`Systems/Users/{user_id}.json`) containing all RPG characters, pet info, minigame stats, economy, slots, cybercoin, achievements, theme/identity, and more.
 - **Batch Operations & Migration:**
   Tools to migrate legacy data, update all pet records, or clean up inactive data in bulk.
 - **Advanced Game & Economy Support:**
   Persistent storage for Energon balances, CyberCoin portfolios, slot/jackpot records, RPG and pet progression, battle logs, event history, achievements, and more.
 - **Global & System Data:**
   Efficient storage and retrieval for global game state, market data, logs, lore, jokes, blessings, templates, and system-wide settings.
 - **Validation & Integrity Checks:**
   Built-in tools to validate file/data integrity, check for negative values, consistency, and auto-heal missing fields.
 - **Admin, Logging, & Debug Tools:**
   Backed by a real-time logging system, performance metrics, and support for admin operations like log viewing, clearing, and user file deletion.